 Prior to joining GW, I was Director of Audience Experience at The Baltimore Museum of Art, where I was responsible for creating a positive experience of the BMA for visitors to the museum and across its digital platforms.
 I have been a Visiting Technologist at the Pew Center for Arts and Heritage in Philadelphia (2018-19), and served on Congresswoman Eleanor Norton’s Congressional Art Competition Committee.
 I was President of MCN (Museum Computer Network) (2017-18) and Program Co-Chair for its annual conference (2015-16).
 I have given keynote or plenary presentations at conferences including American Alliance of Museums (AAM), Museums & the Web (USA), Museums Australia (AUS), INTERCOM, Small Museums Association, Visitor Experience Conference, and MCN.

-I hold a PhD (Creative Arts), BArts (Comms – Print Journalism) from Charles Sturt University, and a BFA (Hons – 1st class, Faculty Medal) from The University of Newcastle.
+I hold a PhD (Creative Arts) and a BFA (Hons) from The University of Newcastle, Australia, and a BArts from Charles Sturt University, Australia.
 Since moving to Baltimore in 2014, I’ve fallen in love with the city I now call home.
-You should visit me here sometime.
+You should visit me sometime.